-Michelin has made a number of innovations to tyres, including in 1946 the radial tyre (then known as the "X" tyre).
+Michelin has made a number of innovations to tires, including in 1946 the radial tire (then known as the "X" tire).
 It was developed with the front-wheel-drive Citron Traction Avant and Citron 2CV in mind.
 Michelin had bought the then bankrupt Citron in the 1930s.
-As of August 2008, this tyre is still available for the 2CV.
-In 1988, Michelin acquired the tyre and rubber manufacturing divisions of the American B.F.
+As of August 2008, this tire is still available for the 2CV.
+In 1988, Michelin acquired the tire and rubber manufacturing divisions of the American B.F.
 Goodrich Company founded in 1870.
 Two years later, it bought Uniroyal, Inc., founded in 1892 as the United States Rubber Company.
 Uniroyal Australia had already been bought by Bridgestone in 1980.

-Michelin, the leading tire company, is dedicated to sustainably improving the mobility of goods and people by manufacturing and marketing tires for every type of vehicle, including airplanes, automobiles, bicycles/motorcycles, earthmovers, farm equipment and trucks.
+Michelin is dedicated to sustainably improving the mobility of goods and people by manufacturing and marketing tires for every type of vehicle, including airplanes, automobiles, bicycles/motorcycles, earthmovers, farm equipment and trucks.
 It also offers electronic mobility support services on ViaMichelin.com and publishes travel guides, hotel and restaurant guides, maps and road atlases.